CaramelFur/Picsur/README.md

 You can view a live demo here: <https://imagur.rubikscraft.nl>

 The images are deleted every five minutes, and the max filesize is 16MB.
 But it should give you an indication of how it works.

+## Bugs

+If you encounter any bugs or oddities, please open an issue [here](https://github.com/rubikscraft/Imagur/issues).
+Cause without feedback I'll never know they exists.

 ## Running